Choosing root ports

 - The g1/2 interface has a Root path cost equal to 4 because the root bridge has it directly connected through a 1Gbps link.

-- STP chooses the g1/2 interface as root port because the Root Path Cost is lower.
+- STP chooses the g1/2 interface as the root port because the Root Path Cost is lower.

 Selecting Designated Ports

 First, all ports on the root bridge are designated.
 STP identifies a designated port for each network segment, collision domain or link to send traffic to and from that segment.

 Designated ports are the non-root ports that connect to other switches or end devices on the network.
 But if there is a link between two switches that have an alternate path to the root bridge.
 In this scenario, both ports cannot be designated; if both ports were designated ports, we would have a layer 2 loop; here is where STP blocks specific ports.